Market Rasen: 1964 Vickers Valiant crash

+The following day, an American F-101, from RAF Bentwaters in Suffolk, exploded over the Fort William area, at Kinlochleven.
+Five days later Avro Vulcan 'XH535' crashed at Chute, Wiltshire, with four killed, but the two pilots had ejected in time.

 Geography

-The town centre has a homogeneous 19th-century redbrick appearance of mainly Georgian and Victorian architecture, centred on a market place with a medieval church, restored in the 19th century.

-The River Rase flows through the town and is crossed by Jameson Bridge, Caistor Road Bridge and Crane Bridge.
+The River Rase flows through the town and crosses Waterloo Street at Crane Bridge.

-In 2011 it was one of the towns chosen for the Portas Review of small-town retailing business.
+In 2011, it was one of the towns chosen for the Portas Review of small-town retailing businesses.

 Education

-Market Rasen's secondary school is De Aston School, a co-educational 11-18 former comprehensive school now an academy member with approximately 1,300 pupils, including day pupils and formerly boarders.
+Market Rasen's secondary school is De Aston School, a co-educational 11–18 former comprehensive school now an academy member with approximately 1,300 pupils, including day pupils and formerly boarders.
 It was founded in 1863 as a small grammar school as part of a legal settlement following a court case involving funds from the medieval charity of Thomas de Aston, a 13th-century monk.

-Within the Market Rasen area are Market Rasen Church of England School, Middle Rasen School and Pre-school and schools at Osgodby, Faldingworth and Legsby.
-Market Rasen Church of England Primary School is the biggest school in the area and is near to the centre of the town: it was built in the 1930s and was a secondary school until 1974, when the primary school moved to the site.